FILTER8/1bit-Chonk/README.md

 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## Next Steps
-1bit Chonks and  open-source framework is all about pushing the boundaries of creativity and community in the onchain space.
+1bit Chonks is an open-source framework about pushing the boundaries of creativity and community in the onchain space.
 Join us, build something amazing, and contribute to a decentralized, open future for all.

 ## Important Links